-A truly motivational and engaging classroom library will extend well beyond your standard books, says teacher Giselle Pulford.
+A truly motivational and engaging classroom library will extend well beyond your standard books, says teacher Giselle.

-Giselle is a Year 6/7 teacher in the Adelaide Hills with decades of experience helping older children stay motivated in reading and literacy.
+Giselle is a Year 6/7 teacher with decades of experience helping older children stay motivated in reading and literacy.

 On Episode 22 of The Teacher’s Tool Kit for Literacy, Giselle described the types of texts and materials she’s added to her classroom library to engage her students.

-“I’ve really built a classroom library that I’d be very strategic about and very intentional, but I guess in some ways it doesn’t necessarily fit what maybe people imagine a classroom library should look like,” she told literacy experts Phil and Sharon Callen.
+“I’ve really built a classroom library that I’d be very strategic about and very intentional, but I guess in some ways it doesn’t necessarily fit what maybe people imagine a classroom library should look like,” she told literacy expert Sharon Callen.

 “In Linda Gambrell’s article [on the seven rules of engagement], she mentioned about including books from an array of genres and text types, magazines, the internet resource materials, real life documents, all of that.